- Web performance

 </script>

-The eagerness parameter controls the triggering: conservative waits for hover, moderate anticipates a bit more, eager preloads immediately.
+The eagerness parameter controls the trigger: conservative waits for hover, moderate anticipates a little earlier, eager preloads immediately.

 Rayban was among the first brands to integrate Speculation Rules on its PLPs.
-Their approach – targeting links of product pages visible in the viewport with a eagerness: moderate.
-Result: PLP → PDP transitions drop below 200 ms of perceived LCP, down from 1.2 s previously.
+Their approach – targeting visible product card links within the viewport with eagerness: moderate.
+Result: PLP → PDP transitions drop below the 200 ms perceived LCP threshold, down from 1.2 s previously.

 💡 The choice of

 moderateis strategic.
-Aneageron a PLP of 48 products would trigger 48 simultaneous prerenders – a disaster for mobile bandwidth.
-Inmoderate, Chrome only preloads the links that are hovered over or close to the viewport.
+Aneageron a PLP with 48 products would trigger 48 simultaneous prerenders – a disaster for mobile bandwidth.
+Withmoderate, Chrome only preloads links that are hovered or close to the viewport.

 At CHANEL, the context was different.
 The site is very visual, with heavy assets – high-resolution images, videos.
-Full prerendering would have consumed too much bandwidth.
+A full prerender would have consumed too much bandwidth.
 We opted for a hybrid approach:

-- Prefetch on PLPs for the first 6 visible product pages
+- Prefetch on PLPs for the first 6 visible product cards

-- Prerender only in the mega menu – the entries that absorb the majority of navigation on certain axes.
+- Prerender only in the mega menu – the entries that account for the largest share of navigation on certain paths.

 ⚠️ Never speculate on pages with user-dependent data (account, cart, checkout)

-The measured gain in the field: –380 ms on the median LCP of the affected pages, and a measurable impact on conversions.
+The measured real-world gain: –380 ms on the median LCP of the affected pages, and a measurable impact on conversions.

 Not all sites benefit equally.
-The cases where the gain is most evident:
+The cases where the gain is most significant:

-- PLP → PDP with predictable product pages – the top 3 to 6 results capture the majority of clicks
+- PLP → PDP with predictable product cards – the first 3 to 6 results capture the majority of clicks

-- Mega menus leading to key categories – the journey is very predictable
+- Mega menus pointing to key categories – the journey is highly predictable

-- Editorial pages with CTAs leading to fixed landing pages
+- Editorial pages with CTAs pointing to fixed landing pages

 - Internal search engine – prefetch of the first result

-On the other hand, in a multi-step checkout or a product configurator, Speculation Rules provide no benefit.
+On the other hand, on a multi-step checkout or a product configurator, Speculation Rules bring nothing.
 The journey is linear and the next page depends on a server-side form.

-Prerendering consumes memory and CPU.
-Chrome limits to 2 simultaneous prerenders in moderate, 10 in eager.
-Exceeding these limits does not trigger an error – the old speculations are simply abandoned.
+Prerender consumes memory and CPU.
+Chrome limits to 2 simultaneous prerenders in moderate mode, 10 in eager.
+Exceeding these limits does not trigger an error – older speculations are simply discarded.

-- Never prerender a page with side effects (adding to cart, conversion tracking)
+- Never prerender a page with side effects (add to cart, conversion tracking)

-PerformanceObserverwith the typespeculation-rules - Test on slow 3G connections – a 500 KB prefetch on limited network can slow down the current page
+PerformanceObserverwith thespeculation-rulestype - Test on slow 3G connections – a 500 KB prefetch on a limited network can slow down the current page

 - Check compatibility: Chrome 121+ only.
 Safari and Firefox silently ignore the tag.

-CrUX does not directly capture speculation gains (it is only possible to see what portion of page views were pre-loaded) – LCP/FCP metrics are measured on the initial load, not on soft navigations.
-To measure the effect, it is necessary to instrument on the RUM side:
+CrUX does not directly capture speculation gains (it is only possible to see what share of page views were preloaded) – LCP/FCP metrics are measured on the initial load, not on soft navigations.
+To measure the effect, you need to instrument on the RUM side:

 performance.getEntriesByType("navigation").forEach(entry => { if (entry.activationStart > 0) { console.log("Page prerendered, activation delay:", entry.activationStart); } });

-The activationStart property is non-null when the page has been prerendered.
-This is the only reliable way to quantify how many and which navigations benefited from prerendering.
+The activationStart property is non-zero when the page has been prerendered.
+It is the only reliable way to quantify how many navigations — and which ones — benefited from prerender.

-Speculation Rules do not replace traditional optimizations – a poor TTFB remains a poor TTFB, prerender or not.
-But on a site that is already well optimized, they eliminate the last point of friction: the transition time between pages.
+Speculation Rules do not replace classic optimizations – a poor TTFB is still a poor TTFB, prerender or not.
+But on an already well-optimized site, they eliminate the last point of friction: the transition time between pages.

 Published on 30 Mar 2026